Tuesday, April 6, 2010

 Take tamarind extract, add salt, chopped tomatoes, sambar powder and curry leaves.

-Then add the grounded paste along with 1 1/2 cups of water .
+Then add the ground paste along with appoximately 1 1/2 cup of water.

-When it becomes frothy at the top, switch off the flame.
+When froth starts forming on the surface, switch off the flame.
 Do not boil it.

-Served with hot steamed rice and curry, it is simply divine.
+Serve hot with hot steamed rice and any vegetable curry, it is simply divine.

 Looks tangy and spicy rasam..Loved the 2 cute tomatoes..